andreholive/andreholive/README.md

 ### Hi there 👋 my name is André Cardoso and I am a developer.

-Graduated in Computer Networks at IFC Campus Advanced Sombrio, currently studying Analysis and systems development by UNESC and developer website since 2010.
+Graduated in Computer Networks at IFC Campus Advanced Sombrio, currently studying Analysis and systems development by UNESC.
+I'm website developer since 2010.